deepakplay/expression_parser-c/README.md

 # expression_parser-c
-C Program to Parse Complicated mathematical equation like acompiler
+C Program to Parse  mathematical equation like a compiler